Blockstream/satellite/doc/tbs.md

 use the TBS5927.
 Please, do note that driver installation can cause corruptions and, therefore, it is safer and **strongly recommended** to use a virtual machine for running the TBS5927.
-If you do so, please note that all commands recommend in the remainder of this page are then supposed to be executed in the virtual machine.
+If you do so, please note that all commands recommended in the remainder of this page are supposed to be executed in the virtual machine.

 Next, install the drivers for the TBS 5927.
 A helper script is available in the